alexandrovteam/pyimzML/Readme.rst

 **Ion images**

 Now, we want an image displaying the intensity of an ion throughout the spectrogram.
-Therefore, we use the getionimage method, which returns a numpy matrix that can be displayed as an image by ``matplotlib``::
+Therefore, we use the getionimage function, which returns a numpy matrix that can be displayed as an image by ``matplotlib``::

+    from pyimzml.ImzMLParser import getionimage

     # pick a base peak
     mzA, intA = p.getspectrum(1)
     peakMz = mzA[intA.index(max(intA))]

     # show the image
-    im = p.getionimage(peakMz)
+    im = getionimage(p, peakMz)
     plt.imshow(im).set_interpolation('nearest')
     plt.colorbar()
     plt.show()